 While attendance is not mandatory, it is expected that you will attend class on a regular basis.
-Material will be covered in a rapid fashion over the fall term; covering about one chapter per week.
+Material will be covered in a rapid fashion over the winter term; covering about one chapter per week.
 Past experience dictates that your success in this class is directly proportional to your attending.
-Attendance at all scheduled exams and labs are mandatory.
+Attendance at all scheduled exams and labs is mandatory and the instructor does reserve the right to lower a grade due to excessive absences.